saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/real-devices.md

 #### Static Device Allocation

 _Static Allocation_ allows you to specify a known device by its unique ID.
-This can be beneficial if, for examplle, you are testing features only available on a very specific device setup.
+This can be beneficial if, for example, you are testing features only available on a very specific device setup.
 However, what you gain in precision may be offset by the time it takes for a specific device to become available, especially if your tests do not require that level of precision.
-If you do require a specific device, you should always configrm the device's availability before launching your tests.
+If you do require a specific device, you should always configure the device's availability before launching your tests.

 ```js
 caps.setCapability("deviceName", "HTC_One_M8_real");